 Section 345(a) provides that a trustee may invest monies of an estate.
 Estate funds should be deposited or invested in order to provide a maximum, reasonable net return to creditors.
-Estate accounts generally may be money market accounts or interest-bearing checking accounts.
+Interest-bearing estate accounts are either money market accounts or savings accounts.
 The interest rate should be no less than that available for other similar accounts.